Sometimes referred to as “ear pinning”, otoplasty is a surgery to address overly prominent ears in both children and adults.

 - There may be a permanent or temporary loss of sensation in the skin area of the incision site and/or the back of the ear surface

-Corrective surgery to the ear is a reconstructive procedure and is be covered by private health insurance.
+Corrective surgery to the ear is a reconstructive procedure and may be covered by your private health insurance.
 You will need to review your policy carefully to determine what is covered.

-Costs associated with a corrective ear surgery varies between: $5000-$9000 depending on a number of factors:
+Costs associated with a corrective ear surgery vary between $5000-$9000 depending on a number of factors such as:

 - Anaesthetist’s fee